The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 The Japan Avalanche Network (JAN) is a professional organization that works on avalanche safety for winter outdoor activities.
 Many of the guides who offer backcountry tours are members of JAN and are certified as "avalanche workers."

-JAN not only trains experts, but also provides avalanche education opportunities to general climbers and backcountry enthusiasts.
-It hosts "Safety Seminars" to raise awareness of the dangers of avalanches, and "On-Snow Workshops" to teach avalanche prevention in the field.
+JAN not only trains specialists but also provides educational opportunities about avalanches to general mountaineers and backcountry enthusiasts.
+They hold "safety seminars" to raise awareness of avalanche dangers and "on-snow workshops" to learn avalanche safety measures in the field.

 There are two types of safety seminars:

-1) AN (Avalanche Night): a free two-hour seminar featuring basic avalanche knowledge and accident case studies.
-It's aimed at a wide range of participants, from beginners to experienced climbers.
+① AN (Avalanche Night) - A free two-hour seminar where you can hear about the basics of avalanches and accident cases.
+It is suitable for a wide range of people, from beginners to experienced climbers.

-2) miniAN (Mini Avalanche Night): a small-scale seminar hosted by JAN members with specialized avalanche skills.
-It's suitable for those new to snowy mountains or those with little experience
+② miniAN (Mini Avalanche Night) - A small-scale seminar held by JAN members with specialized avalanche skills.
+It is easy to participate in even if you are new to mountaineering or have little experience.

-.
-There are three types of on-snow workshops for learning avalanche prevention in the field.
+There are three types of on-snow workshops to learn avalanche safety measures in the field.

-For beginners, there's the one-day "AvSAR Basic Course" and the two-day "BSC (Basic Safety Camp)."
-These courses provide comprehensive and important foundational knowledge on avalanche safety.
-There's also the "ASC (Advanced Safety Camp)" for experienced climbers.
+For beginners, there is the "AvSAR Basic Course" (1 day) and the "BSC (Basic Safety Camp)" (2 days).
+By taking these, you can acquire comprehensive and important basic knowledge regarding avalanche safety measures.
+In addition, there is the "ASC (Advanced Safety Camp)" for experienced climbers.

 ◆Japan Avalanche Network (JAN) https://nadare.jp/